The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Introduction

 \section{Introduction}

-A semicomplete multipartite digraph~$D$ is a simple directed graph~$D$ with color classes, also called parts or partite sets,~$V_1,\dots,V_c$ such that there exists at least one arc between vertices if and only if they are in different color classes.
-Note that the sets~$V_1,\dots,V_c$ are the unique maximal independent sets such that~$\alpha(D)=\max\{|V_1|,\dots,|V_c|\}$.
-A semicomplete digraph~$D$ is a semicomplete multipartite digraph with~$\alpha(D)=1$.
+A semicomplete multipartite digraph~$D$ is a simple directed graph~$D$ with color classes, also called parts or partite sets,~$V_1,\dots,V_c$ such that there exists at least one arc between a pair of vertices if and only if the vertices are in different color classes.
+The sets~$V_1,\dots,V_c$ are the unique maximal independent sets in \(D\), so the independence number satisfies~$\alpha(D)=\max\{|V_1|,\dots,|V_c|\}$ and~\(\chi(D)=c\).
+A multipartite tournament is a semicomplete multipartite digraph without cycles of length two.
+A semicomplete digraph~$D$ is a semicomplete multipartite digraph with~$\alpha(D)=1$, i.e.~every color class consists of a single vertex.
+A tournament is a semicomplete digraph without cycles of length two.
 A quasi-Hamiltonian path (resp. cycle) in~$D$ is a path (resp. cycle) that contains at least one vertex from each color class.
 For semicomplete digraphs, quasi-Hamiltonian paths are Hamiltonian paths.
 Similarly, quasi-Hamiltonian cycles are Hamiltonian cycles.
-An~$(x,y)$-path is path with start vertex~$x$ and end vertex~$y$.
+An~$(x,y)$-path is a path with start vertex~$x$ and end vertex~$y$.
 We will often abbreviate quasi-Hamiltonian path by QHP and semicomplete multipartite digraph by SMD.

-Generalizing a result of Rédei~\cite{redei1934kombinatorischer}, Bang-Jensen and Gutin show that semicomplete multipartite digraphs always contain a quasi-Hamiltonian path~\cite{DBLP:books/daglib/0022205}.
-While not every semicomplete multipartite digraph contains a Hamiltonian path, the longest path problem restricted to SMDs can be solved in time~$\Oh(n^\beta)$ with an algorithm due to Gutin~\cite{DBLP:journals/siamdm/Gutin93}.
+Rédei~\cite{redei1934kombinatorischer} shows that the number of Hamiltonian paths in a tournament is odd.
+In particular, every tournament contains a Hamiltonian path.
+Similarly, every semicomplete multipartite digraph contains a quasi-Hamiltonian path.
+While not every semicomplete multipartite digraph contains a Hamiltonian path, the longest path problem restricted to semicomplete multipartite digraphs can be solved in time~$\Oh(n^\beta)$ with an algorithm due to Gutin~\cite{DBLP:journals/siamdm/Gutin93}.
 Here, the value~$\beta$ is the exponent of the running time of the fastest algorithm for computing a minimum cost maximum bipartite matching.
-As the longest path problem subsumes the Hamiltonian path problem, the same algorithm solves the Hamiltonian path problem restricted to SMDs.
-The complexity of the Hamiltonian path problem with prescribed endpoints restricted to SMDs is unknown.
+The best currently known value, \(\beta\leq2+\oh(1)\), is due to Chen et.~al.~\cite{DBLP:journals/cacm/ChenKLPGS23}.
+As the longest path problem subsumes the Hamiltonian path problem, the same algorithm solves the Hamiltonian path problem restricted to semicomplete multipartite digraphs.
+The complexity of the Hamiltonian path problem with prescribed endpoints restricted to semicomplete multipartite digraphs remains open.